Roasted Butternut Squash Soup

 • Blend the soup.
 Once the butternut squash is cool enough to handle, use a large spoon to scoop out the flesh and transfer it to a high-powered blender.
 Remove the outer layer of the onion and add it to the blender along with the garlic, maple syrup, salt, nutmeg, ginger, and vegetable broth.
 Start with 3 cups of vegetable broth and add more to achieve your desired consistency.
 Blend on high for 1 to 2 minutes, until creamy.
 Taste the soup and add more salt and pepper if needed.
 Optional: while this is a dairy-free recipe, if you do tolerate dairy, adding just a tablespoon or two of fresh butter when you're blending definitely boosts the creaminess factor.

-Blending the butternut squash soup ingredients in a blender.
+Blending butternut squash soup in Vitamix.

 • Serve.
 Pour the soup into serving bowls.
 If you'd like, garnish the top with pepitas, parsley and black pepper.